neillrobson/neillrobson.github.io/_drafts/2018-01-18-the-infamous-liebster-award.md

     One evening, as a friend and I were enjoying dinner, I asked my dad if my friend could just stay overnight so we could have more time together.
 Eager to encourage my social interactions (of which I did not have many), my dad readily called up my friend's parents to organize the evening.
 "Hi Rick," he began.
 "This is Forrest, Neill's dad.
 I was wondering if you would be willing-- uh, I mean, could Jacob and Neill have a--"

-    Dad was struggling to find the socially acceptable term for the request: he was sure that the phrase "sleep-over" was considered lame by the younger crowd.
+    Dad was struggling to find the socially acceptable term for the request: he was sure that the phrase "sleep-over" was eschewed by the younger crowd.
 What was the word for "hanging out" overnight?
 Finally, in a well-intentioned epiphany of vocabulary, my dad sputtered,

     > ...Could Jacob and Neill have a **HANG**-over tonight?!